Investigating $\gamma$-ray halos around three HAWC bright sources in Fermi-LAT data: Results on extended -ray emission around the sources of interest

 We test if the peculiar trend of $\theta_{68}$ as a function of energy is compatible with $e^{\pm}$ injected by the PWN and losing energy for synchrotron radiation and ICS, while diffusing in a low-diffusion bubble located around the source.
 We parameterized energy losses as $2\times 10^{-16} E^2$ GeV/s and the diffusion coefficient of $2\times 10^{27}$ cm$^2$/s, which are the best-ft values we will find by fitting the flux as a function of energy as resulting from \fermilat and HESS data (see Sec.~\ref{sec:ICShalo}).
 The best-fit position we find with a Gaussian function evolves with energy (see Tab.~\ref{tab:1826} and the right panel of Fig.~\ref{fig:ext_final1825}).
 Instead, the ICS model position is energy independent.
 Therefore, we decide to rerun the extension analysis fixing the position of the Gaussian template to the best-fit we find above 30 GeV.
 The best-ft for $\theta_{68}$ changes by $20-25\%$ below 10 GeV and $10\%$ between 10-30 GeV.
 This is expected since the offset with respect to the best-fit position at $E>30$ GeV is larger at lower energies (see right panel of Fig.~\ref{fig:ext_final1825}).
 We locate the position of the ICS template at the same position of the Gaussian function.
 This choice makes the comparison of the extension consistent between the two models.
 The values of $\theta_{68}$ as a function of energy are reported in the left panel Fig.~\ref{fig:ext_final1825}.
 They have been obtained from the analysis with a Gaussian template and compared with the prediction from the ICS model.
 We find that the evolution of $\theta_{\rm 68}$ obtained within the geometrical model, both with \fermilat and HESS data, is compatible with the predictions of the ICS model in the whole energy range, which covers more than 4 decades in energy.
+We also show the extension obtained as a function of energy when we include only the diffusion process in the calculation (see Eq.~\ref{eq:diff}).
+In this case the value of $\theta_{\rm 68}$ steadily increases with energy and reaches a plateau above 1 TeV.
+The contribution from diffusion explains the observations for the extension below 10 GeV but above these energies the addition of the energy losses is needed to follow the decreases shape of the $\theta_{\rm 68}$ data.
+The addition of the energy losses decreases the extension at energy larger than 10 GeV, since in this regime losses become more important than diffusion.
+This causes the $e^{\pm}$ in the surrounding of the source to travel shorter distances before losing most of their energies.